Alcohol and Other Drugs Policy

 Sales or consumption of alcoholic beverages is limited to beer and wine.
 No distilled alcohol is authorized to be sold or consumed on campus.
 Only the University Enterprises Corporation Dining Services Department is authorized to conduct the sale and/or service of alcoholic beverages.
 University Enterprises Corporation shall maintain the proper licenses which give the authority to sell beer or wine and shall adhere to all laws applicable to the sale and consumption of alcoholic beverages.

-On a routine basis, beer and wine may be sold and consumed only in the Coyote Commons, Santos Manuel Student Union Blue Coyote Pub and the Coussoulis Arena VIP Coyote Club.
+On a routine basis, beer and wine may be sold only in the Coyote Commons, Santos Manuel Student Union Blue Coyote Pub and the Coussoulis Arena VIP Coyote Club.
 University Enterprises Corporation shall develop and adhere to a policy in which all University Enterprises Corporation employees who sell and serve alcohol receive proper and adequate training including periodic refresher training.
 The University Enterprises Corporation Executive Director shall be responsible for the proper licensing and training.